I’ve been fortunate to visit many wonderful cities around the world, but the one that stole my heart is Sydney.

 2. The ferries

 I’ve loved ferries ever since I was a child, travelling from one side of our river to the other.
 Living and working in London many years later, I couldn’t understand why ferries weren’t a thing (this has changed now, I’m pleased to say).
-Watching the movie ‘Working girl’ in the 1980s, I thought how cool it was for Meg Ryan to be able to travel to work by ferry, from Staten Island to Manhattan.
-What a civilized commute!
+Taking a ferry to work must be one of the most civilised commutes you can do.

-Sydney commuters are similarly fortunate, with tons of routes into the city from the outer suburbs.
+Sydney commuters benefit from the many routes into the city from the outer suburbs.
 Which is great for visitors too.
 Sydney Ferries are a fantastic way to visit places like Manly, Watsons Bay or Mosman Bay.
-You can also shuttle between inner city areas on a ferry – such as from Circular Quay to Darling Harbour, for example.
+You can also shuttle between inner city areas on a ferry – such as from Circular Quay to Darling Harbour or Bangaroo, for example.

 Ferries for most destinations leave from Circular Quay, which couldn’t be more central for Sydney’s main attractions and amenities.
 I just love wandering around there and soaking up the atmosphere.